 Monument Valley is located at the top northeast corner of the Arizona/ Utah border by the town of Kayenta.
 Made famous by old westerns and movies like Forrest Gump, the unique land formations are synonymous with the Southwest.
 Monument Valley is out in the middle of the desert, so access to vendors and amenities are limited.

-- Permits: Permit and reservation fees are required process can be a bit more of a process to navigate because it is on Navajo Nation land.
-Visitors are also required to hire a tribal guide for many of the most iconic locations.
+• Permits: Permit and reservation fees are required.
+The process can be a bit more complex to navigate because it is on Navajo Nation land.
+Visitors must hire a tribal guide to visit many of the most iconic locations.

 The White Mountains